 Creating Diseases To Sell Drugs

 Once the Medical Establishment creates disease parameters, Big Pharma is ready (and eager) to produce drugs that treat the newly-invented disease.
 This happens at the expense, both monetary and physical, of patients.
-Savers know the pattern well because the same system created the current mainstream definition of osteoporosis, recently labeled as a ‘disease’.
+Savers know the pattern well because the same system created the current mainstream redefinition of osteoporosis as a ‘disease’.

 In fact, the contemporary history of osteoporosis is actually the history of the drugs developed to treat it.
 The changes in medical policy followed suit, creating a market for them to exploit.
 You can read more about this and the history of Fosamax (alendronate), the first osteoporosis drug, here.

 At the end of the day, the redesignation of hypertension is a cynical bet that fear is more effective than knowledge.
 It’s an opportunity for drug companies to sell their products by preying on the fear that many doctors will instill in their patients.

 Knowledge is far more useful and powerful than the fear and trauma created by pathologizing a condition.
 That’s why we created the Osteoporosis Reversal Program, and that’s why you’re reading this right now.
 Keep learning and regaining control of your bones, your overall health, and your future.

 Stop Worrying About Your Bone Loss